Lionel Zouma

 Lionel Christopher Zouma (born 10 September 1993) is a professional footballer who plays as a centre-back for Championnat National 3 club Bourgoin-Jallieu.
 Born in France, he elected to represent the Central African Republic at international level.

 Club career

 Born in Lyon, Zouma began his development at Vaulx-en-Velin before moving to Sochaux, where he made his senior debut for their reserve team in CFA (fourth tier) in the second half of the 2010–11 season.

 Zouma made his professional debut on 16 October 2011 in a league match against Valenciennes.

-On 12 July 2016, Zouma signed a three-year contract with Greek club Asteras Tripoli of Superleague Greece.
+On 12 July 2016, Zouma signed a three-year contract with Greek club Asteras Tripolis of Super League Greece.
 On 25 January 2018, he was released.

 Following his release, Zouma trained from March 2018 with Bourg-en-Bresse.
 On 21 June, following their relegation to the Championnat National, he signed a two-year deal.

 In 2019, he moved to Dhofar Club in Oman.